oviyababu31/OIBSIP_WebDev_LEVEL1_TASK1/README.md

 This project focuses on clean UI, smooth animations, and meaningful messaging designed to inspire users toward a greener lifestyle.

 Project Overview
-EcoWave is a visually rich and interactive web design created using HTML, CSS, and JavaScript.
+EcoWave is a visually rich and interactive web design created using HTML, CSS.
 It demonstrates:
-Smooth scroll animations
 Gradient motion background
 Floating decorative elements
 Responsive section layouts